 Asphalt (bitumen) – Rubber Tyres

 *** Schumacher Shimizu rear tyres are available as pre-mounts (XG-575D soft and XG-572C medium), but are not recommended as the wheel hexes are too narrow and can cause difficulty getting the wheels on and off the car.
 You can read about this here.
 XG-571C fronts are a soft compound and produce a lot more front grip and therefore more turn in.
 The downside is that the car is harder to drive and the extra front grip makes it easier for the rear end to break away at times.
 For an easier to drive car use Ride GR or Volante Green fronts.

 A tyre combination popular in the USA is Pit Shimizu PS571 front with PS572 rear.
 This works well in many situations but is not our preferred combination.

 Top Tip - tyres are sold in pairs so you can buy one type of tyre for the rear and another type for the front.
-Ride R1 rears work well with Pit Shimizu 573 fronts (on warm to hot tracks).
 Your rear tyres will wear out much quicker than the fronts.
 The rear tyre is normally softer than the front.